 Whale and Dolphin Watching Adventure Cruises

-Depart from Riis Landing at the intersection of State and Heinzelman Roads.
+Depart from Riis Landing at the intersection of State and Heinzelman Roads in Rockaway, Queens

 The American Princess Fleet is the only whale-watching operator in NYC.
-Cruises depart from Queens' Jacob Riis Park.
-These summer-only outings recently started for the season and already passengers have spotted playful dolphins and humpback whales.
-Check out our recent round up of whale-watchng cruises in the city and beyond.
+Cruises depart from Riis Landing near Fort Tilden Park in Queens.
+Check out our round up of whale-watching cruises in the city and beyond.

 Staten Island Ferry

-See the Statue of Liberty from afar at no cost on the Staten Island Ferry.
+See the Statue of Liberty from afar for FREE on the Staten Island Ferry.
 A one-way trip takes 25 minutes and offers magnificent views of New York Harbor.
-While waiting for your return ride, check out the Manhattan skyline from the terminal's outdoor patio.
-Watch the fish swimming in the two giant freshwater aquariums in the waiting room or grab a snack.
-Better yet, explore the family-friendly neighborhood of St. George.
-FREE
+While waiting for your return ride from Staten Island, check out the Manhattan skyline from the terminal's outdoor patio, watch the fish swimming in the two giant freshwater aquariums in the waiting room, or grab a snack.
+Better yet, explore all that Staten Island has to offer.

 Who can resist an evening boat ride to and from Ikea?
 Photo by Chun-Hung Eric Cheng via Flickr.